Makaha Kicktail. Photograph by Caleb J. Adams.

 Curated and designed by author, designer and skater Jonathan Olivares, this is the first UK exhibition to explore the evolution of skateboard design in such detail, developed in partnership with Converse.

-This exhibition will map the design evolution of the skateboard from the 1950s to today.
-It will showcase innovative skateboards and components, alongside skate photography and video, complete with original soundtracks.
-It will track how skateboarders have taken over sidewalks, swimming pools and skate parks designing new boards to suit their performance, style and surroundings.
+The exhibition showcases innovative skateboards and components and track how skateboarders have taken over sidewalks, swimming pools and skate parks designing new boards to suit their performance, style and surroundings.